 - See a clock next to sent messages.

 - See "awaiting network".

-If you are only receiving one check mark, there is nothing wrong with your phone's connection.
+If your sent messages only show one check mark, there is nothing wrong with your phone's connection.
 Please read this article for more information.

 First, please make sure that you have downloaded the latest version of WhatsApp from our website.

-Then try these few steps to see if you can fix it:
+Then, try the following steps to see if you can fix it:

-- Connect to 3G if you haven't already.
+- Connect to mobile data if you haven't already.

 - Connect to Wi-Fi if you haven't already.

-- Try turning off 3G or Wi-Fi to force connection to the other.
+- Try turning off mobile data or Wi-Fi to force connection to the other.